5 Steps to Reverse Lupus

 - Reinoculate.
 Restore beneficial bacteria in your gut to re-establish a healthy microbial balance.
 High-quality probiotics help repair your gut and support your immune system.
-I recommend 100 billion CFUs (colony forming units) while dealing with a leaky gut, and 30 billion CFUs as a maintenance dose.
+I recommend 100 billion CFUs (colony forming units) while reversing leaky gut, and 30 billion CFUs as a maintenance dose.

 - Repair.
 It’s essential to provide the nutrients necessary to help the gut repair itself.
-My most comprehensive weapon against leaky gut is Leaky Gut Revive™ powder, which contains powerful gut-repairing ingredients l-glutamine, aloe, deglycyrrhizinated licorice, arabinogalactan, slippery elm and marshmallow root.
-With these ingredients, Leaky Gut Revive™ nourishes and soothes your gut cells, restores your gut’s natural mucosal lining, and maximizes gut-mending fatty acid production.
-Another one of my favorite supplements is collagen, which is rich in amino acids that quite literally, “seal the leaks” or perforations in your gut by repairing damaged cells and building new tissue.
+My most comprehensive weapon against leaky gut is Leaky Gut Revive®.
+It contains powerful ingredients to support gut health including L-glutamine, aloe, deglycyrrhizinated licorice, arabinogalactan, slippery elm, and marshmallow root.
+Leaky Gut Revive® nourishes and soothes your gut cells, restores your gut’s natural mucosal lining, and maximizes gut-mending fatty acid production.

 2. Optimize your diet

 3. Find and treat infections

 Have your doctor test for infections such as herpes simplex virus (HSV) and EBV.
 Monolaurin from coconut oil help combat both HSV and EBV.
 Lysine and a lysine-rich diet is effective against HSV infection.

 4. Test for heavy metals and mycotoxins

-I recommend having your MTHFR genes tested, as this genetic mutation can impact how you detoxify mercury and other heavy metals.
-There are multiple options for heavy metal testing, however I’ve found the DMPS “challenge” test to be the gold standard.
-To assess whether someone is being exposed to mycotoxins, I use the test from Real Time Lab.
+I recommend having your MTHFR genes tested.
+This genetic mutation can impact how well your body is able to detoxify heavy metals.
 If either heavy metals or mycotoxins are a concern, work on minimizing your exposure to these toxins, and support your detox pathways while you work to flush them out.

 5. Relieve your stress